 I use a plugin called NextGen Gallery to publish the photos I’ve taken.
-It’s a very versatile gallery that allows you to create flexible hierarchies using albums and galleries.
+It’s a very versatile gallery that allows us to create flexible hierarchies using albums and galleries.
 I especially like the display when combined with the Justified Image Grid .

 There are over 10,000 photos in the gallery, so I thought a search function by tags would be essential.
-However, the free version of NextGen does not have a search function, and it is only included in the paid Pro version.
+However, the free version of NextGen does not offer a search function, and it is only included in the paid Pro version.
 Justified Image Grid does have a search function, but it is not in a form that can be easily used with widgets, etc. The stance is that if you want it, you’ll have to work hard to implement it yourself, so please see here for information.

 NextGen Gallery (NGG) is a very popular gallery, and when there is no search function (in the free version), there are people who will help you properly.
 This is a plugin called NextGen Galleries Smart Image Search.
 It has a wide range of search result display options and is very good.
 The author, Harald Röh (a German photographer), is also very kind in the support forum and gives advice even to beginners.
 The only problem is that the search output from this plugin is not compatible with the tag cloud of the Justified Image Grid (JIG).
 It’s frustrating to have bought the paid-for software JIG and then not be able to use it.
 I thought about hacking NGG Smart Image Search, but it’s not something I can do on my own.
 So, since I was frustrated, I threw away the software I had found, NGG Smart Image Search, and tried to implement a search function on my own.
 It’s easier than I thought, and actually, I didn’t do anything special.